The work enviroCORE carries out has multifaceted impacts on both society and our economy.

 - Outreach Activities

 The company uses an exclusive combination of natural soil degrading bacteria and site specific organisms coupled with Ecopile engineering in their unique treatment process.
-The company was established by Dr Xuemei Liu, a PhD graduate from IT Carlow, and focuses primarily on the Chinese market.
+The company was established by Dr Xuemei Liu, a PhD graduate from SETU Carlow, and focuses primarily on the Chinese market.

 Microgen Biotech’s technology allows site-specific microbes to adapt quickly to their soil environment and facilitate a slow release system for the introduction of huge numbers of highly active pollutant degrading cells, ensuring a highly efficient remediation process.